jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 If you don't like politics, or you feel pressured to care because politics is suddenly everywhere, this book is for you.
 Despite the uproar on television, radio, and dinner tables, you don't need to pick a side in the Left versus Right war.

-We've all sat through a sales pitch.
-The salesman use catchy words and false urgency to oversell the good parts and ignore the bad ones in the hopes of closing a sale on a questionable product like used car or phone plan.
+You know when salesman is pitching a bad product like a phone plan or extended warranty.
+He uses catchy words and false urgency and talks up the good parts while ignoring ignore the bad ones in the hopes of closing a sale.

-Today's heated politics is the same as salesmanship.
+Today's heated politics is high-pressure salesmanship.

 That's because the Right and Left are sales departments of aging products.
 Everything from SUVs, corporate healthcare, and for-profit prisons on the Right.
 To EVs, government healthcare, and university education on the Left.
 Each side oversells the good parts, plays down the bad, uses catchphrases like "liberty" and "justice" to appeal to their customers, and creates an urgency that it's "use my products, or else the other side will ruin society."

-Left and Right ideologues are so emotional because they want to close a sale.
+Left and Right ideologues are so emotional because they're closing a sale.
 Don't buy it.
 This book teaches a new kind of politics.
 One that uses modern technology to fix problems today so our kids, country, and planet have a better tomorrow.

 ## Inner Flap

 _Here is where political philosophy enters.
 People often don't always reason well, but they do always look for a reason—and political philosophy starts from that fact.
 In America today, Progressives argue that wealth is unjustly distributed, for example, but they overlook the need to generate wealth.
 Conservatives do the reverse; preoccupied with wealth generation, they pay little attention to how it should be distributed._

 _A partisan difference like this one is not a clash of "values," with each side blind to the other and with no way to decide between them.
 A competent judge could ask both sides why they omit what they do, and he could supply reasons even if the parties could not.
-Such a judge is on the way toward making a new political philosophy._
+Such a judge is on the way toward a new political philosophy._

 Harvey C. Mansfield, _A Student's Guide to Political Philosophy_